Algebraic cycles of some Fano varieties with Hodge structure of level one: Decomposition of finite dimensional motives

 \section{Decomposition of finite dimensional motives}

 In this section, we show that the previous results on the characterization of Chow groups (and \'{e}tale Chow groups) also hold in a motivic framework.
-The key point is the finite dimensionality of these motives in the sense of Kimura, see \cite{kim}.
+The key point is the finite dimensionality of these motives in the sense of Kimura, see \cite{kim} for details.
 This condition is more easily verified for varieties with Hodge structures of level~1.
 For instance, the motives of cubic threefolds and fivefolds are finite-dimensional \cite[Chapter~7, \S4]{huyB}, whereas the finite dimensionality of the cubic fourfold motive remains unknown.

+More generally, we will observe that for the varieties that we are interested in, the motivic decomposition is given by the direct sum of Lefschetz motives and a $1$-motive given by the associated intermediate Jacobian, and thus the finite-dimensionality can be checked more easily.

 We briefly recall the construction of the category of Chow motives and some of the main properties of their decompositions for the reader's convenience.

 Let $\text{SmProj}_k$ denote the category of smooth projective varieties over a field $k$.
 If $X \in \text{SmProj}_k$ has pure dimension $d$, the group of degree $r$ correspondences from $X$ to $Y$ is defined by $\text{Corr}^r (X, Y )_\Q = \CH^{d+r} (X \times Y )_\Q$.
 More generally, if $X_1,\ldots,X_j$ are the irreducible components of $X$, we set $\text{Corr}^r (X, Y )_\Q = \bigoplus_{i=0}^j \text{Corr}^{r} (X_i, Y )_\Q$.
 Given elements $f \in \text{Corr}^r (X, Y )$ and $g \in \text{Corr}^s(Y, Z)$, their composition $g \circ f \in \text{Corr}^{r+s}(X, Z)$ is given by